M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/index.md

 }
 {% endhighlight %}

-### Registering configuration nodes
+## Registering configuration nodes

 The `InitializeAdminConfigurations` method allows a developer to add configuration nodes into the M-Files Admin configuration screen, and for these configuration nodes to be rendered within the M-Files Admin.

-In the sample below we declare a custom configuration class named `Configuration`, which must be marked with the `[DataContract]` attribute.
+In the sample below we declare a custom configuration class named `Configuration`, which must be marked with the `[DataContract]` attribute from `System.Runtime.Serialization`.
 All fields and properties of this class that are marked with the `[DataMember]` attribute will be shown within the M-Files Admin interface, as shown in the screenshot below.

 Configuration values can be more than just strings.
 More information on editor types is available [on the dedicated page](Editors).
 Configuration values can even be [hierarchical](Hierarchical-Configuration).
 {:.note}